-We are a charter school, and as a single school LEA, and our State and Federal Program coordinator provided support by discussing with school leadership to do the resource inequities and analysis and agreeing to increase the funding for LCAP Goal 1 Action 3.
+We are a charter school, and a single school LEA.
+Our State and Federal Program coordinator supported school leadership in performing a resource inequities and analysis.
+The team agreed to increasing the funding for LCAP Goal 1 Action 3.
 The guiding framework was from The Alliance for Resources Equity at www.educationresourceequity.org.
 We also used the Dimensions of Resource Equity - School-level Diagnostic Questions, to determine key resource levers than create equitable learning experiences for all students.
 Additionally, the inequities rubric, provided by the Los Angeles County Office of Education, was used to help identify if there were any barriers to the following:

-- Access to Highly Qualified Teachers

-- Access to Counselors

-- Access to Student Retention Services

-- Access to Tutors

-- Access to interventions both social-emotional and academic

-- Access to incentives for attendance, graduation, and retention

-• Access to support for high needs English Learners, foster youth, special education, homeless

-• Access to technology and instructional materials
+- Access to Highly Qualified Teachers - Access to Counselors - Access to Student Retention Services - Access to Tutors - Access to interventions both social-emotional and academic - Access to incentives for attendance, graduation, and retention - Access to support for high needs English learners, foster youth, special education, homeless - Access to technology and instructional materials